-Bone Density Scan (DEXA)
+DEXA Body Composition & Bone Density Scans

 The DEXA Procedure

+While a Body Composition DEXA scans your entire body, a Bone Density DEXA might only target a certain area, such as your hip, spine, or forearm.

+Both types of DEXA exams are performed on a small table.
+These scans only take a few minutes, and don't hurt or require anesthesia.

-How to Read Your DEXA Scan Results
+What Your DEXA Scan Can Tell You

-Your scan results will show two types of scores.
-Together they provide a picture of your risk for breaking bones.
+You'll get different results based on the type of screening you received.

 T Score

-This number compares the amount of bone you have to a young adult of the same gender with peak bone mass.
+This number compares the amount of bone you have to that of a young adult of the same gender with peak bone mass.

 - Over -1 = Normal bone density

-- Between -1 and -2.5 = You might have osteopenia, the first stage of bone loss
+- Between -1 and -2.5 = Osteopenia, the first stage of bone loss

 Z Score

-This number compares the amount of bone you have to other people of your age group, gender and race.
+This number compares the amount of bone you have to that of other people of your age group, gender, and race.

 A score below -2 is considered abnormal.

+One of the most common reasons to get a DEXA scan is to look for osteoporosis, a common problem as you age.
 If the bone density scan shows you have osteoporosis, you'll want to tap the expertise of UVA Health.
 Learn more about our osteoporosis care.